morganthomas/winning-arguments/winning-arguments.md

 ((x is Greek) or **(**(x is Latin) or (x is Hebrew)**)**)

 Both of these statements mean the same thing and are true under exactly the same circumstances: namely, when at least one of the three clauses is true.
 Later we will be able to prove formally that these statements are true under exactly the same circumstances.
-For now the reader can believe me or convince themselves of the fact.
+For now the reader can believe me or convince themselves of the fact, if they like.

 ## Truth